roman-mueller/puppet-docs/source/puppet/4.4/reference/lang_type_aliases.md

 notices `true`.

-The internal type system types TypeReference and TypeAlias are never values in a puppet program.
+The internal type system types TypeReference and TypeAlias are never values in a Puppet program.

-## Best Practice

-* Use autoloading of type aliases
-* It is ok to use type aliases in manifests when showing examples, when doing experiments etc.
-* Always namespace type aliases with module name